alkabal/PSNG_V3/README.md

 -You can bypass the auto length stuff with a simple tickbox.

 -Config is done for use separate input for Touch Probe (or Touchplate) and Tool setter and the status is checked before each move.

--TODO : when you une some function using self.ocode() the DRO is not updated

--TODO : if you change two value putpref save only the last value

--TODO : create some logic for set start Z heigth automatically for table, block, compensation using some calculated value from config

-OR

--TODO : create some logic for set start Z heigth automatically for table, block, compensation using machine max Z length + know tool height + block or table offset

 ## History